KindaRusty/KindaRusty/README.md

 - 🎓 First-year student at **Swinburne Vietnam (Danang Campus)**.
 - 💡 Passionate about coding, critical thinking, and challenging myself with complex problems.
-- 🌱 My goal is to build a strong foundation in software development and explore various fields within Computer Science.
+- 🌱 My goal is to build a strong foundation in Artìical Intelligence and explore various fields within Computer Science.

 ---